To Sir James MacMillan, CBE, Pontificator and Fabricator

 “Boosterism is widespread: Scottish works are treated as simultaneously sublime and neglected.
 J.D.
 Fergusson is greater than Matisse; Hamish MacCunn is greater than Mahler; Alasdair Gray is greater than James Joyce.”

 Hamish MacCunn is probably on par with the English Eric Coates.
 Both wrote overly jaunty, patriotic works in praise of their nation.
 They were of their time.
 No experienced painter or art historian would raise JD Fergusson to the ranks of Matisse, he was too influenced by his friends to be truly original.
 But there is justified argument in stating the Glasgow Boys created images easily as good if not ahead of Parisian contemporaries.
-Some English art critics and historians have come around to that thinking recently.
-Why should we not teach our children to look closely at Scottish-born artists?

 I am challenging his banal political outlook not his music, though I could take a swipe at its echoes of Bruckneresque flows and ebbs.
 I’ve worked with composers on many projects.
 But I’ve never worked with a composer whose parallel job is to vilify an elected administration of his own nation with falsehood and fabrication.